 – Nakajima Junji.
 Nationality: Japanese, currently residing in Osaka, Japan.
 (Location: Nice, France)

-I chanced upon Junji while he was busking with an acoustic guitar with his motorcycle and a cardboard indicating that he plans to travel the world with his motorcycle beside him.
+I chanced upon Junji while he was busking with an acoustic guitar with his motorbike and a cardboard indicating that he plans to travel the world with his motorbike beside him.
 Junji is a “crazy” motorcyclist.
 He is probably the only vehicle with Japanese car plate in France.
-Junji plans to travel the whole world using a motorcycle in 3 years.
+Junji plans to travel the whole world using a motorbike in 3 years.
 He drove all the way from Osaka, Japan to Nice, France by going past Russia, Kazakhstan, Kyrgyzstan, Turkey, Bulgaria, Greece, Croatia and more to hit France.
 Plis, he gets his petrol, hostel and food cash by busking on the street with his acoustic guitar.
 Junji currently has around 7500 followers on his Instagram platform!
+If you would like to travel on a motorbike like him, ZeCycles is a treasure trove for anyone seeking a used motorbike.
+The well-designed website provides detailed information about each bike, making it simple to compare and choose the ideal motorbike for my needs.

 3. “I’ve travelled to Antarctica, 75 countries and my job is a photographer.”